 This is important and shows the value of a higher Google ranking.
 More importantly is the authority of a site and how Google sees a site as being a leader in their industry.
 More authority and you’ll rank for hundreds of keywords.

 2. Google is where people go to BUY

 “96% of consumers search for businesses online and 77% of searchers never go past page 1.”

 Yep.
 It’s still the number 1 research hub for pre-purchase snooping.

-3. Far More Clicks Go to Organic than Paid Ads.
+3. Far More Clicks Go to Google Organic than Paid Ads.

 “Data from SEO giant Moz indicates that organic search gets over 90% of all the clicks that occur in US search results.
-People overwhelming click on organic listings over pay per click ads.
-In some studies, up to 94% of users clicked on organic while 6% click on ads”.
+People overwhelmingly click on organic listings over pay per click ads.
+In some studies, up to 94% of users clicked on organic listings while 6% of users clicked on ads”.

 It’s good to see data for this.
-I don’t click on ads and a lot of people I talk to don’t either.
-Don’t get me wrong – ads work when done well but I like to see the naturally ranking sites, not the ‘I’ve spent more for this ad” site.
+Personally, I don’t click on ads and a lot of people I talk to don’t either.
+Don’t get me wrong – ads can work well but I like to see the naturally ranking sites, not the ‘I’ve spent more $ for this ad” site.

 5. Interest in SEO still highest on Google

 “Google trends data shows SEO blowing other inbound channels out of the water”.